Skip to content

 DOMPurifyAll rendered HTML (agent messages, markdown) passes through DOMPurify with a strict tag/attribute allowlist

-CSP enforcementscript-src 'self' blocks inline scripts and external script injection
+CSP enforcementscript-src 'self' https://s3.tradingview.com blocks inline scripts and limits external scripts to TradingView chart widgets only

 No evalNo use of eval(), Function(), or innerHTML with unsanitised content